-Most people think they have to give up their favorite foods when they start eating healthily.
+Most people think they must give up their favorite foods before eating healthily.
 But that's not always the case!
 You can make delicious, nutritious meals using simple substitutions and creative recipes.
 For example, this lemon blueberry overnight oats recipe is a great way to enjoy your favorite flavors while protecting your waistline.

 With just a few minutes of meal prep time, you'll have a delicious breakfast waiting for you in the morning on those busy mornings.
 So why not give it a try?